kevr/GetYourOwnPortal/README.md

 3. *Player B* creates a portal and names it *AtoB*
 4. *Player B* disowns the *AtoB* portal
 5. The two disowned *AtoB* portals connect

+## Donations

+I spend most of my time these days playing and modding Valheim.
+Any donations are greatly appreciated and can be given through my [Buy Me A Coffee](https://www.buymeacoffee.com/kevver) page.

+Thanks to all of those who support my work!
+This kind of support gives me more ability to work on mods with my time :)